-Participating in a global experience is an invaluable part of a WPI education, which is why we’re excited and proud to announce that beginning with the Class of 2022, all students will receive a $5,000 scholarship to complete a global project.
-Improve water efficiency in pueblos in New Mexico or identify solutions for traffic congestion in Arcadia National Park in Maine—both are examples of how WPI students have created change in their own lives and the world through their IQPs.
+Participating in a global experience is an invaluable part of a WPI education, which is why we’re excited and proud to announce that beginning with the Class of 2022, all students will receive a scholarship up to $5,000 to complete a global project.
+Improve water efficiency in pueblos in New Mexico or identify solutions for traffic congestion in Acadia National Park in Maine—both are examples of how WPI students have created change in their own lives and the world through their IQPs.
 Whether you decide on a project center across the city or across the world, It’s the experience that takes you further, and we can’t wait to see where yours will take you.

 A Degree Requirement that Changes Students, and the World